What is Arthritis?

 This is the most common form of arthritis in children, and there are several different types.
 The good news is many cases improve as affected children get older.

-Usually the result of an infection, reactive arthritis can affect the joints, eyes and urethra, and usually develops in people aged between 20 and 40.
-It's not very common - an estimated 2,500 people develop it every year in the UK and it usually clears up within three to 12 months.
+Usually the result of an infection, reactive arthritis can affect the joints, eyes and urethra, and usually develops in men aged between 20 and 40.
+It's not very common - but if you have a gene called human leukocyte antigen B27 (HLA-B27), you may be more likely to be affected (about one in 14 people carry this gene, including about three out of four people who have reactive arthritis) (ix).

-Causing symptoms in the muscles around the shoulders, neck and hips, polymyalgia rheumatica develops in one in 1,200 people each year, with most cases affecting the over-50s (particularly the over-70s).
-It's more common in women than men, and affects more people of a northern European origin.
+Causing symptoms in the muscles around the shoulders, neck and hips, polymyalgia rheumatica develops in one in 1,200 people each year, with most cases affecting the over-50s (particularly the over-70s) (x).
+It's more common in women than men, and affects more people of a northern European origin (xi).

 What causes joint damage?